jseobyun/WarpHE4D_ReFLAME/README.md

 # add --vis and --save if you need to visualize or save the results.
 # $DATA_dir should contain a single set of textured mesh (obj, mtl, png/jpg/jpeg)
 ```
+- If the result is not plausible, tune the hyperparameter first.
+In my experience, keypoint loss is too powerful, so carefully tune it.
+- opt_lambda works similar as Laplacian smoothing factor.
+If it increases, mesh deformation become smooth and stiff.
+30 is best!
 - After FLAME fitting, 1K (1024, 1024) texture map is optimized together.
 <p align="center">
   <img src="./assets/facescape_tex.gif" width="49%"/>